 What are Opiates?

 Opiates are controlled prescription substances that are made from opium, which is a natural chemical that comes from poppy seeds and plants.
 Opiates are prescribed to treat mild to severe pain in patients, are known as “opiate painkillers.”
-With such calming effects, opiates have a high rate of abuse that usually leads to addiction even after short term use.
+With such calming effects, opiates have a high rate of abuse that usually leads to addiction and the need for opiate addiction treatment even after short term use.

 Addiction to painkillers occurs when a patient has been prescribed the medication for pain relief following an accident or an injury.
 Patients are given a prescription from a doctor with specific directions and have no intention of abusing the drug.
 But sometimes it just happens.
 The force behind it is the person builds up a tolerance to the opiates and resorts to taking more to get the same effects they did when first started.

 Increasing the medication dosage can lead to physical dependence, which means they’ll need to continue taking them daily to feel normal.
 Eventually, they’ll become reliant and will lead to cravings, which are urges to get more opiates – despite the harmful consequences that could occur.

 Once a person’s opiate-seeking behavior scales entirely out of control and begins to compromise their health, full-blown addiction has occurred and professional opiate addiction treatment is necessary.

 Addiction is far greater than a craving to use drugs, it’s a neurological disease that cripples the person who is suffering during their drug use period.
 People who are struggling with opiate abuse disorder usually recognize their addiction and want to stop using but feel unable to without help.

 The only way to fully recover from opiate painkiller addiction is getting professional treatment from an opiate rehab center.